tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

        Transcript-Hash(Truncate(ClientHello1))

-Where Truncate() removes the binders list from the ClientHello.
+Where Truncate() removes the binders vector from the ClientHello.

 If the server responds with a HelloRetryRequest and the client then sends ClientHello2, its binder will be computed over: